That being said, nothing beats witnessing interactions between Africa’s heavy hitters, the big cats!

-It was an epic sighting for us, but just another day in the endless struggle for survival of one of Africa’s greatest icons.
+It was an epic sighting for us, but just another day in the endless struggle for the survival of one of Africa’s greatest icons.
 The small things in the bush are fascinating, more so than many of you might realise, but some things are truly special.

 We all have our weaknesses, our addictions if you will, and mine is the leopard.
-To see a mother and cub in a tree, and the interactions of hungry lions below them, is as good as it gets!
+To see a mother and cub in a tree, and the interactions of hungry lions below them is as good as it gets!